Looky1173/Incubator/src/database/SCHEMAS.md

     author?: String,
     teamSubmission?: Boolean,
-    team?: ObjectId(), // The `ObjectId()` of the team submitting the project
+    team?: ObjectId(), // The `ObjectId()` of the team submitting the project feedback?: [
+        { name: String, comment: Number }, // `name`: The username of the host to whom the feedback belongs; `comment`: The Scratch comment ID which represents the feedback
+        ...
+    ],
     meta: {
         submitted: ISODate()
     }